trombone-techniques

 Integrating Flexibility into Your Daily Practice Routine

 To see real progress, flexibility work must be systematic and consistent.
 A structured routine that combines warm-up, foundation, advanced drills, and application yields the best results.
-Below is a sample 30-minute session.
+Below is a sample 30-minute session, followed by a weekly schedule for sustained growth.

-• Foundational Exercises (10 min): Partial slur series in first position, slide position slur combinations, chromatic pattern.
+- Foundational Exercises (10 min): Partial slur series in first position (all partials), dyad slurs on minor and major thirds, slide position slur combinations (choose two intervals), chromatic pattern.

-• Advanced Drills (10 min): Extended range slurs (choose one interval), interval slurs, speed drill (slow to moderate tempo), dynamic slur exercise.
+- Advanced Drills (10 min): Extended range slurs (choose one interval like octave or sixth), interval slurs with variations, speed drill at quarter = 80, dynamic slur exercise (crescendo from mp to f).

-• Application (5 min): Play a short etude or excerpt that features flexibility (e.g., a Bordogni vocalise or a jazz solo line).
+- Application (5 min): Play a short etude or excerpt that features flexibility (e.g., a Bordogni vocalise, a Rochut melody, or a jazz solo line).
 Apply the slur concepts—do not slide through the passage, but use tongue-arch slurs where appropriate.

 Troubleshooting Common Issues